 Grenache noir

 The Grenache noir is a grape variety originating from Spain, where it is called Garnacha (sometimes written Garnatxa).
-Even today, it remains one of the most cultivated varieties in the country.
+Even today, it is one of the most cultivated varieties in the country.

 Syrah

-Their red wines are deep, intense, aromatic, and very charming.
-These often present notes of cherry, blackberry, blueberry, violet, and pepper.
-Both great wines for aging and delightful friendship wines can be produced with Syrah.
+Its red wines are deep, intense, aromatic, and very charming.
+They often present notes of cherry, blackberry, blueberry, violet, and pepper.
+Both great wines for aging and delicious friendly wines can be produced with Syrah.

 Perfect pairings with white and red meats.